 To learn more about Delaware Statutory Trusts (DSTs), including how they work, risks vs. benefits, and available options, download our FREE guide, “Investing in Delaware Statutory Trusts”.

 If you are considering selling your investment property and would like to learn more about tax-deferred 1031 Exchanges and Delaware Statutory Trusts, give us a call at 206-686-2211 or email us at firstname.lastname@example.org.
-One of our 1031 Exchange advisors will be happy to chat with you and can even schedule a complimentary consultation to go over your specific situation and provide available options best suited for you.
+One of our 1031 Exchange professionals will be happy to chat with you and can even schedule a complimentary consultation to go over your specific situation and provide available options best suited for you.

 Roger W. Bowlin – Founding Partner of Real Estate Transition Solutions, provides exit strategy analysis, execution, income and equity replacement options for investment property owners.
 If you have questions relating to your investment property ownership, please email email@example.com or call (206) 686-2211.